-*Upper and lower handle movement
+*Independent upper and lower handle movement

-*31 authentic voice lines
+*40+ authentic voice lines

-*Rechargeable internal batteries
+*Rechargeable/replaceable internal batteries

 *PS3 controller connected via Bluetooth

 In addition to Wheatley himself, he will also be posting pictures and videos of his adventures, reactions to questions and comments, and other Wheatley antics.
-These posts will begin after he is complete, and will appear on this website and on social media for the foreseeable future.
+These posts will begin after he is complete and will appear on this website and on social media for the foreseeable future.

-The general progress of Wheatley v2.0 will be recorded on this page, and will be updated as I go along.
+The general progress of Wheatley v2.0 will be recorded on this page and will be updated as I go along.
 Check out the full Work Log for more details.
 The latest content is added to the bottom of that page.
 To view the images larger than they are presented here, Right-Click on them and select “Open image in New Tab”.

 Note: I do not intend to make and sell any animatronic puppets.
 That would infringe on Valve’s copyright(s) and intellectual property.
 However, I am willing to correspond with you about the build and offer advice for building your own!
 To learn more about the help I can offer you, Click Here.